Elcess/gatsby-starter-default/src/pages/Plotting.md

 ### Getting the data

 Data is available everywhere, but for this demo I turned to the World Bank's World Development Indicators https://databank.worldbank.org/data/source/world-development-indicators.
 Their developers' guide (https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information) tells you how to retrieve data as XML, JSON, or jsonstat.
-I chose to copy the jsonstat-formatted data from the results page into separate JSON files, although you can download it as well.
+I chose to copy the jsonstat-formatted data from the results page into JSON files, one for each query, although you can download it as well.
 Simply `import` the resulting JSON file(s) to use the data.

-While the documentation indicates you can get multiple indicators with a single query, I found that to be true only when asking for a single country or region.
+While the documentation shows retrieving multiple indicators with a single query, I found that to be possible only when asking for a single country or region.
 Because I wanted data for multiple regions, I requested a single indicator for each query and saved the jsonstat to separate files that I later required or imported into my JavaScript.
 The jsonstat format returns a single object with the first key of "WDI" when the source is World Development Indicators.

 If you use your own data, just be aware that Plotly expects all `x` values to be in a single array of individual numbers or strings and all `y` values to be in a separate single array.